 The Health Insurance Portability and Accountability Act (HIPAA) requires that all healthcare organizations that exchange HIPAA transaction data electronically with the Indiana Health Coverage Programs (IHCP) establish an electronic data interchange (EDI) relationship.
 All entities requesting to exchange data with the IHCP must be tested and approved by the IHCP before production transmission begins.

-The IHCP Companion Guides link takes you to the current production versions of the guides, as well as future system updates to the guides.
+The IHCP Companion Guides page contains the current production versions of the IHCP Companion Guides, as well as future system updates to the guides.

 The following steps describe the testing process for EDI vendors that have not yet been approved by the IHCP.